Wednesday, April 30, 2025

 Overall, the Pharmacology program has been going well.
 I got to perform microdissection of a murine lymph node and then image the tissue using immunofluorescence staining under confocal microscopy which was incredibly exciting!
 The lecture content can be a bit challenging at times, but I think that is because it is just the first time I am being exposed to it.
 For instance, I used to work in an Emergency Department at Advocate Trinity Hospital in Southside Chicago, Illinois, and I have seen a lot of EKGs before as it was my role to document the recordings.
 However, this is the first time I am learning about what the different leads, waves, and intervals mean.
 Nevertheless, I am enjoying learning about all of these new topics and will keep on working hard to reach my goals.

-Monthly Community Service Hours Completed: November: 3 hours Cumulative Fall Semester Service Hours Completed : 13.5 hours Today I had th...
+Monthly Community Service Hours Completed: February: 0 hours Cumulative Spring Semester Service Hours Completed : 25 hours So with the mont...